JamieS56/Milestone-Project-4/README.md

 * I would like to include more data connected to the fixtures and players.
 For example, possession, time of goal, tackles made.
 All to build out a more detailed picture of what has happened in a match or how well a player is performing.

-* I would like to add uploading player photos from within the player edit page rather than having to do it manually in the aws bucket.
+* I would like to add uploading player photos from within the player edit page rather than having to do it manually through the AWS bucket.

 ## Deployment
 This is how I deployed my project to GitHub and Heroku and set up Amazon web services.